 Teaching and Learning

 |Event Subject or Topic Area:||Diminishing the Difference for Disadvantaged Pupils|

 |Target Audience:||Staff who specialise in Disadvantaged Pupils / Pupil Premium/ Diminishing the Difference|

 This will be an ideas exchange where speakers will share strategies, tools and findings that they have found to effectively raise the attainment of disadvantaged pupils and diminish the difference between them and their peers.

-One of our speakers is the Executive Head of Maiden Erlegh School, a Key Stage 4 finalist in 2015 & 2016, in the Department for Education's Pupil Premium Awards, winning the South East Region's group for the school which most effectively used the pupil premium grant to improve the life chances of disadvantaged pupils.
+One of our speakers is the Executive Head of Maiden Erlegh School, a Key Stage 4 finalist for the past two years, in the Department for Education's Pupil Premium Awards.
+They were KS4 South East Regional winners for the school which most effectively used the pupil premium grant to improve the life chances of disadvantaged pupils.

 We will finish with a workshop session to enable group work and discussion amongst participants.